 Chapter Advisory Board

-A Chapter Advisory Board is comprised of volunteers and advisors that can support and work in conjunction with the Chapter Advisor.
+A Chapter Advisory Board is comprised of volunteers and advisors who can support and work in conjunction with the Chapter Advisor.
 The Chapter Advisor should be a member of the board, helping to delegate tasks and assign roles best suited to each volunteer.
-Takin on a role with the Chapter Advisory Board is suited well for those that may not be local to a chapter but still want to share their expertise.
+Taking on a role with the Chapter Advisory Board is suited well for those that may not be local to a chapter but still want to share their expertise.
 These individuals are asked to meet once a month, in person if possible but virtually when necessary.

 Housing Corporation Board

 If already in a house, or planning to be housed, as Housing Corporation Board must be established separately from the Chapter Advisory Board.
 This separation allows for incorporation, providing a veil of protection for the financial management that is needed in successfully managing a house or property.
 Volunteers and advisors who wish to be involved, but do not want to assist in a chapter advisory capacity, make the Housing Corporation Board a great alternative option.
 The National Headquarters must be consulted prior to organizing a Housing Corporation Board.

-Many parents want to be involved with a chapter, but not in an official capacity such as Chapter Advisor or on the Chapter Advisory Board.
+Many parents want to be involved with a chapter, but not in an official capacity such as a Chapter Advisor or on the Chapter Advisory Board.
 Any interested parents can form a Parents’ Club to support the chapter through special activities.
 “Mom/Dad/Parents’ Weekend” is more common on college campuses and provides a great opportunity for involvement.
 If interested, a parent representative can be a member of the Chapter Advisory Board or Housing Corporation Board to serve as an additional contact and provide additional insight.